Kitware/vtk-js/Sources/Common/Core/MatrixBuilder/api.md

 ### `apply(typedArray, offset = 0, nbIterations = -1)`
 Multiplies the array by the MatrixBuilder's internal matrix.
 Updates the array in place.
 Assumes the `typedArray` is an array with sets of 3.
-If specified, `offset` starts at a given position in the array and nbIterations will determine the number of iterations (sets of 3) to loop through.
+If specified, `offset` starts at a given position in the array and `nbIterations` will determine the number of iterations (sets of 3) to loop through.
-Returns the MatrixBuilder instance, allowing chaining to continue.
+Returns the instance for chaining.

 ### `getMatrix()`
 Returns the internal `mat4` matrix.

 ### `setMatrix(mat4)`
 Copies the given `mat4` into the builder.
 Useful if you already have a transformation matrix and want to transform it further.
+Returns the instance for chaining.